Kilo59/PR-AutoPlotter/README.md

 * Copy Template
 * Set config settings to match spreadsheet name
 * Relabel Wells, Group Names and add items to Groups as needed
+* Share the spreadsheet with the email from JSON authorization (pending gspread update)
 * REARRANGING WORKSHEET ORDER MAY RESULT IN ERROR

 ####Plotly Setup